myndpm/open-source/libs/forms/README.md

 npm install @myndpm/dyn-forms
 ```

-and import the Dynamic-Forms-Material module with:
+and import a `ui-package` to provide controls like the Dynamic-Forms-Material module:

 ```typescript
 import { DynFormsMaterialModule } from '@myndpm/dyn-forms/ui-material';